mgelvoleo/devops-exercises/README.md

 <details>
 <summary>You want to run Ansible playbook only on specific minor version of your OS, how would you achieve that?</summary><br><b>

+To run an Ansible playbook only on hosts with a specific minor version of your operating system, you can use Ansible's inventory variables and conditionals.
+Specifically, you would:

+Gather Facts: Ensure that Ansible gathers facts about the systems, which include details about the OS version.
+Use when Conditionals: Apply when conditionals in your playbook or roles to restrict execution based on the minor version of the OS.

 </b></details>

 <details>
 <summary>What the "become" directive used for in Ansible?</summary><br><b>
+The become directive in Ansible is used to escalate privileges and execute tasks with a different user account, typically with elevated privileges such as the root user.
+This is particularly useful when you need to perform administrative tasks that require higher permissions than the default user running the Ansible playbook.
 </b></details>

 <details>
 <summary>What are facts?
 How to see all the facts of a certain host?</summary><br><b>

+n Ansible, facts are system variables that are automatically collected by Ansible when it connects to a host.
+These facts provide detailed information about the remote system, such as OS type, network interfaces, IP addresses, disk space, memory, and many other properties.
+Facts are gathered using the setup module and can be used to make playbooks more dynamic and adaptable to different environments.
 </b></details>

 <details>